 The table below provides a illustration of the various levels of biodegradability testing relevant to different environments, it’s quite a complex picture.
-It was essential to us to test Bioglitter® to a challenging yet relevant natural environment to a well established standard and test method.
+It was essential to us to test Bioglitter® in its finished form (ie with coatings) to a challenging yet relevant natural environment to a well established standard and test method.
 Proving Bioglitter® biodegradability credentials in a challenging environment indicates more favourable results in less challenging conditions.

 Industrial composting EN13432 is the testing level most regularly referred to and most well known.
 However it’s more relevant to packaging waste that can be separated and put in industrial compost recycling, not very practical for glitter.
 Industrial composting is conducted in man made conditions c.60oC and high humidity.
 Whereas OK Compost Home, OK Soil, Waste Water, OK Water and marine testing are more representative of the biodegradability in the natural environment.
 There is a significantly higher probability for glitter to be found in general waste, waste water, fresh water and general outdoor environment after use.
 The route to industrial composting via the compost recycling bin is highly unlikely in reality.

 Standards can change, ASTM D7081-05 marine standard was withdrawn in 2014 and more recently attention has been drawn to the applicability of industrial compostability standards (EN13432, ASTM 6400) as a measure of compostability in the natural environment as the limitations of this test method become better understood.

 Note: The term ‘composting’ is associated with manmade processes and ‘biodegradablty’ is associated with the natural environments.

 Bioglitter®: Fresh Water Biodegradation Testing